Updated: Oct 9

 Zinc - 30 mg or more per day before, during and after a sickness.
 Zinc lozenges were recommended somewhere on the news so now they are very hard to find.
 Where else can you get zinc?
 Try an extra zinc supplement of 15, 30 or 60 mcg.
 Does your multivitamin have zinc?
 You can double up on a one a day multivitamin for a short period.
 High zinc foods include oysters and pumpkin seeds.
 Zinc should not be taken for more than a month without the balancing mineral copper or an expert opinion determining your zinc needs.

 Elderberry is one of my favorite immune boosters.
 Keep any version of elderberry tincture, syrup or supplement on hand and begin taking it as soon as you feel sick.
 Those at higher risk may start using elderberry before the sickness hits our community.

 Echinacea is another great immune booster and it comes in a variety of forms.
-Again, most people should not take this until you feel you're getting sick.
-For those in a higher risk bracket then you can begin taking echinacea as listed on the label right now, but don't take it forever.
+Most people should not take this until you feel you're getting sick.
+For those in a higher risk bracket, you may begin taking echinacea as listed on the label right away, but do take a break after a couple weeks.